namesys-eth/ccip2-eth-resources/docs/INTRO.md

 Hello frENS, degENS, squatENS,

-❗ Have you ever wanted to set your ENS Records for free
+❗ Have you ever wanted to set your ENS Records for free?

 ❗ Did you ever wish that you could update your avatar dynamically for free infinite number of times?